-The largest muscle of the shoulder is the deltoid.
-This large triangular muscle covers the glenohumeral joint and gives the shoulder its round shape.
+The largest of these shoulder muscles is the deltoid.
+This large triangular muscle covers the glenohumeral joint and gives the shoulder its rounded-off shape.
 It stretches across the top of the shoulder from the clavicle in the front to the scapula in the back.
 It then stretches downward to near the center of the humerus bone.
-Different fibers of the muscle are responsible for different actions, including raising the arm and assisting the pectoralis muscle.
+Different fibers of the muscle are responsible for different actions, including raising the arm and assisting the pectoralis muscle in the chest.
 One important function of the deltoid is preventing joint dislocation when a person carries heavy objects.

 Other muscles that aid in shoulder movement include:

-- Infraspinatus: This rotator cuff muscle helps raise and lower the arm.
+- Infraspinatus: This rotator cuff muscle helps with the raising and lowering of the upper arm.

-- Tricep brachii: This large muscle in the back of the upper arm helps straighten the arm.
+- Triceps brachii: This large muscle in the back of the upper arm helps straighten the arm.